drshahizan/special-topic-data-engineering/Assignment/API/submission/Noctua/readme.md

 <h1><p align='center'>:star_and_crescent:Malaysia Prayer Times API:mosque:</p></h1>
-<p>This assigment is about gathering Malaysia prayer times data based on city in year 2023 from Aladhan.com API.
-We use python libraries to request the data and save it into csv file.
+<p>This assigment is about gathering Malaysia prayer times data based on city in the year 2023 from Aladhan.com API.
+We will be using python libraries to request the data and save it into csv file.
 Next, we store the data into MongoDB as our database in JSON format.</p>

 <h3><p align='center'>Group Members</p></h3>